Bred: W.S. Farish (Ky.)

 After finishing a disappointing 12th in the Kentucky Derby, Palace Malice won the 2013 edition of the Belmont Stakes to become his sire's first classic winner.
 He continued to excel in the second half of his 3-year-old season, winning the Grade 2 Jim Dandy Stakes before a close fourth-place finish in the Travers.
 He tackled older competition for the first time in the Jockey Club Gold Cup and more than held his own with a runner-up finish to Ron the Greek.
 He then finished sixth in the Breeders' Cup Classic.

 As a 4-year-old Palace Malice won his first four starts of the year including the Gulfstream Park Handicap (G2), the New Orleans Handicap (G2), the Westchester Stakes (G3) and the Metropolitan Handicap (G1).
+His win in the Met Mile earned him a berth in the 2014 Breeders' Cup Dirt Mile.
+Palace Malice next appeared in the Grade 1 Whitney at Saratoga where he finishad a disappointing sixth as the heavy favorite.

 Palace Malice is from the first crop of champion Curlin and from the female family of multiple graded stakes winner Rail Trip.